MinchaoZhu/bitburner-script/README.md

 Attention: will consume **all** memory

-3. autoBuy
+3. autoBuy [targetRam]
-Continuously auto-buy and upgrade purchased servers.
+Continuously auto-buy and upgrade purchased servers util all purchased servers' ram reachs targetRam.
 The server name in format
 ```
 server-{ram}-{index}
 ```